lnxchk/chefdk-fundamentals/scene_07.md

 Attribute implements a nested key-value (Hash) and flat collection (Array) data structure supporting multiple levels of precedence, such that a given key may have multiple values internally, but will only return the highest precedence value when reading
 ___

-It took me a while to really get how to use Chef attributes.

 ###Attribute Sources

+Let's look at cookbooks/apache/attributes/default.rb which is where we'll be defining the variable options for installing and running Apache.

 A Chef attribute can be seen as a variable that:

-1) gets initialized to a default value in cookbooks/mycookbook/attributes/default.rb
+1) gets initialized to a default value in cookbooks/apache/attributes/default.rb

 Examples:

-default[:mycookbook][:swapfilesize] = '10485760'
-default[:mycookbook][:tornado_version] = '1.1'
-default[:mycookbook][:haproxy_version] = '1.4.8'
+default[:apache][:dir] = "/etc/apache2"
-default[:mycookbook][:nginx_version] = '0.8.20'
+default[:apache][:indexfile] = "index1.html"

 ___

-2) gets used in cookbook recipes such as cookbooks.mycookbook/recipes/default.rb or any other myrecipefile.rb in the recipes directory; the syntax for using the attribute's value is of the form #{node[:mycookbook][:attribute_name]}
+2) gets used in cookbook recipes such as cookbooks/apache/recipes/default.rb or any other myrecipefile.rb in the recipes directory; the syntax for using the attribute's value is of the form #{node[:apache][:attribute_name]}
 ___

 3) can be overridden at either the role or the node level (and some other more obscure levels that I haven't used in practice)

+___

+### Attribute Precedence

 I prefer to override attributes at the role level, because I want those overridden values to apply to all nodes pertaining to that role.

-___

 ___